 "Physical custody" relates to who the child physically lives with.
 Physical custody can also be awarded solely to one parent or to both parents jointly.
 Joint physical custody usually means that the child is with both parents an equal amount of time.
 While this may seem "fair" to the parents, it can be upsetting to the child's sense of stability and is frowned upon by many Judges.

-The Court's paramount concern in determining custody is the 'best interest of the children'.
+A. The Court's primary concern in determining custody is the 'best interest of the children'.
 To guide them in making this determination the Court considers the following (known as the Albright factors):

 (a) age of the child;